XC

 James Williamson Enduro

-For the second year I was invited down to the wonderful Wingello State forest to cover the James Williamson Enduro or the Willo as it’s more commonly known as.
+For the second year, I was invited down to the wonderful Wingello State forest to cover the James Williamson Enduro or the Willo as it’s more commonly known.
 I would have to say that this is one of my favourite races on my calendar.
 The forest scenery that they race through is truly magnificent and both years that I have been there a fog has blanketed the area adding to the atmosphere and ambience.

 After the event and after everyone else had seemed to leave I stuck around the forest for another night and explored the area.
-Despite the areas of pine forests being cleared by the forestry commission it is a stunningly beautiful area.
+Despite the areas of pine forests being cleared by the Forestry Commission it is a stunningly beautiful area.
 It backs on to Morton National Park and the forest gets wilder as you get closer to the edges.
-Lyrebirds roam the forest floors and seemed to spend most of the day singing away.
+Lyrebirds roam the forest floors and seem to spend most of the day singing away.

 Posted by Richard in Bikes, Events